Snapp-Technology-Kenya/come-with-me-if-you-want-to-live/specification/04 - Tasks.md

 ---
-  spec_order: 5
+spec_order: 4
 required: true
 preceeded_by:
   - @specification/03 - Processes.md
 references:
   - @specification/spec-index.yaml

 ---

 # Task list for project development.

 - **Start by reading the full top-level specification in the specification folder**
 - Tasks are in priority order
-  - The workflow for taking a task from this list is in AGENTS.MD
+- Break down tasks into sub-tasks as needed
+- Only work on one task at a time

   # Main Task list